hadriansecurity/hadrian-coding-assignment/README.md

 Contains the coding assignment for the backend team onboarding process.

 This repository contains a foundational project structure, including API, a database model and a test project.
-The task will be to add a new API endpoint for Slack integration.

 # Prerequisites